SNAP Benefits in Oregon: How to Apply and Qualify

 EBT Deposit Schedule in Oregon

-In Oregon, your SNAP benefits are deposited between the 1st and 9th of the month.
-Your specific date is based on the last digit of your Social Security Number, which helps you plan your grocery budget.
+In Oregon, SNAP benefits are deposited between the 1st and 9th of each month.
+Your specific payment date is determined by the last digit of your Social Security number, which helps you plan your grocery budget.

 See Oregon EBT deposit schedule for 2025